Skip to content

 We can see that most of the leaves are in three months in 2018, indicating that these could be a subset of the data.

 The next dataset to look at lastparticipationExists which has the last participation date along with the details of the employee.
-This data also has the number of votes each employee voted till date (this variable can be used as a proxy for engagement).
+This data also has number of votes each employee has till date (this variable can be used as a proxy for engagement).

 employee_details = pd.read_csv("lastParticipationExists.csv")